Rev. Amy Greene, DMin

 Rev. Mark Berry joined the Spiritual Care Department in 2009.
 A South Carolina native, Mark received his Master of Divinity degree from Emory University in Atlanta, Georgia.
 He completed his CPE residency at Grady Hospital in Atlanta and did four years of advanced CPE training at the Cleveland Clinic.
 Mark's role as Administrative Staff Chaplain involves a combination of administrative leadership, patient care, and special projects.
 He is an ordained minister endorsed by the Christian Church (Disciples of Christ).
 Mark and his wife, Elyse, live in Cleveland Heights with their two dogs, Sherlock and Watson.

-Brian A. Shields serves as staff chaplain and Healing Services Coordinator for the Neurological Institute.
+Brian A. Shields is a board certified chaplain (APC).
+He serves as staff chaplain and Healing Services Coordinator for the Neurological Institute.
 Brian also provides spiritual care in the surgical intensive care unit.
 Rev. Shields is an ordained United Church of Christ (UCC) minister.
 His Master of Divinity is from the Interdenominational Theological Center in Atlanta.
 Brian enjoys being in nature, great coffee, music, walking, and hiking.
 Brian's wife, Jessica, is the co-pastor of Peace Lutheran Church in Cleveland Heights, OH, and they have two daughters.

 Rev. Ikwo Umosen, DMin, BCC